 Safety is a shared responsibility.
+Personal safety must be a personal responsibility.
+Complacency, inattention, lack of preparation and/or training will all increase risks to health and safety.
 Ultimately each individual must act in a reasonable manner in order to ensure their safety and the safety of others.
 (For more information, please see our departmental web address on 'Health and Safety': http://geography.ssc.uwo.ca/health-safety/fieldwork.htm).